rudolfgrauberger/sonar-cxx-wiki/Upgrade-Instructions.md

 Follow the general [installation steps](https://github.com/SonarOpenCommunity/sonar-cxx/wiki/Installation).
 Changes in the different versions are described below:

+**Upgrade to 1.2.0**

+* Compatible with SonarQube 6.7 LTS, 7.0, 7.1, 7.2, 7.3 and 7.4
+* Java Runtime Environment 8 is supported (Java 9 is not supported).
+* Ensure that a rule is enabled if you get no results.
+In new SQ versions the default profile is read-only.
+The cxx plugin does not enable all rules per default.
+* GCC and MSVC compiler sensor can be used at the same time now
+  - **BREAKING CHANGE :** `sonar.cxx.compiler` settings are no more supported!
+     - use `sonar.cxx.vc` to read MSVC reports
+     - use `sonar.cxx.gcc` to read GCC reports
+     - use `sonar.cxx.msbuild` to read includes and defines from MSBuild log file
+* Complexity metrics are performed on original source code now
+  * In the past we were first preprocessing the code and were calculating the complexity metrics on base of the preprocessed code.
+This could lead to confusing metric numbers because macro code is counted multiple times and could also be from external libraries. **Generated code (among others macro expansions) doesn't affect the calculation of cognitive / cyclomatic complexity now.
+This can lead to different but easier to understand metrics.**
+* Cognitive Complexity support.
+There are two known limitations:
+   * recursion is not handled
+   * cognitive complexity per file is not available (Metrics/Coverage/Cognitive Complexity)
+* Usage of C plugin in parallel.
+  * Please keep in mind that the C plugin is still experimental.
+  * You can use all cxx configuration properties also for the C plugin: use `sonar.c.xxx` instead of `sonar.cxx.xxx`
+  * You have to set specific (different) file extensions in `sonar.cxx.suffixes.sources` and `sonar.c.suffixes.sources`.
+  * Set `sonar.cxx.cFilesPatterns` in the C plugin configuration only (but not in the Cxx plugin configuration).
+* Json compilation database support `sonar.cxx.jsonCompilationDatabase` is also experimental only
+  * `sonar.cxx.scanOnlySpecifiedSources` is no more supported.
+There were conflicts with `sonar.sources` and `sonar.tests`.

 **Upgrade to 1.1.0**

 * Compatible with SonarQube 6.7 LTS, 7.0, 7.1 and 7.2